madjar/blog/content/python/pyramid-persona.rst

 in.
 Here is the result :

 .. image:: images/pyramid-persona/button_out.png
+   :alt: Page with login button
 .. image:: images/pyramid-persona/button_in.png
+   :alt: Page with logout button

 The button can of course be customized, as can the javascript if you want to more than just reload the page on login.
 For more on this,